camunda/camunda-docs/docs/product-manuals/operate/userguide/resolve-incidents-update-variables.md

 ![operate-incident-instance-view](./img/operate-view-instance-incident_light.png)

-To resolve this incident, we need to edit the `orderValue` variable so it’s an integer.
+To resolve this incident, we must edit the `orderValue` variable so it’s an integer.
 To do so, take the following steps:

 1. Click on the edit icon next to the variable you’d like to edit.